So you are trying your best to be sustainable in 2019 and are looking for sustainable alcohol brands to enjoy?

 It’s been shown that the “majority” of beer drinkers are willing to pay more for sustainable beer than regular beer.
 This has provided an incentive for beer makers to get creative and reduce their impact.

 This doesn’t just mean the small brands are getting involved in the sustainable action.
-Large scale brewers are also championing new paths, aiding by their larger budgets and investments.
+Large scale brewers are also championing new paths, aided by their larger budgets and investments.

 Anheser-Busch InBev: Budweiser, Sella Artois, Corona, and more...